syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn}
    {% endmultiple_column %}

-* **Limit date selection**: Restrict interaction and navigation beyond specified minimum and maximum dates.
+* **Limit date selection**: Restricts interaction and navigation beyond specified minimum and maximum dates.

    ![Limit date selection in .NET MAUI Calendar.](images/overview/maui-min-max-date.jpg)

-* **Change first day of week**: You can customize the starting day of the week as needed.
+* **Change first day of week**: You can customize the starting day of the week.
 The default first day of the week is Sunday.

    ![First day of week in .NET MAUI Calendar.](images/overview/maui-first-day-of-week.jpg)